 Lab assignments are not graded---therefore, you may work with other students on them.
 [However, I do expect you to complete and submit them.
 Failure to complete lab assignments may affect your attendance and participation grade.]

 Any violation of the course's academic integrity policy will be referred to the Dean of Academic Affairs, and could have consequences ranging from a 0 on an assignment to dismissal from the college.

 Late assignments will be marked down 5% per day late.
 No credit is given for assignments turned in after grading has taken place.

-I expect you to attend class and participate regularly in class discussions.
+I expect you to attend class and participate regularly in class activities.
 If you miss a class, please notify me in advance.
 You are responsible for all material covered in class, regardless of whether or not you were present.
-If you attend and participate in class regularly, you can expect to receive full credit (5% of the course grade) for attendance and participation.
-Frequent absence and/or lack of participation in class discussions will reduce the credit you receive for attendance and participation.
+If you attend and participate in class regularly, you can expect to receive full credit for attendance and participation.
+Frequent absence and/or lack of participation in class activities will reduce the credit you receive for attendance and participation.
 You are responsible for keeping up with the reading assignments as described in the schedule below.